-Kaveh Khoshnood, Ph.D. is an Associate Professor and Director of Undergraduate Studies at the Yale School of Public Health and core faculty member of the Yale Council on Middle East Studies.
-He is co-founder of Yale Violence and Health Study Group and a Steering Committee member of the Program on Conflict, Resiliency and Health at the Yale McMillan Center.
-Dr. Khoshnood is trained as an infectious disease epidemiologist and has more than two decades of domestic and international experience in HIV prevention research among drug users and other at risk populations, including its ethical aspects.
-Dr. Khoshnood is an investigator on two projects in Lebanon; one focused on risk of HIV/AIDS among Lebanese and Syrian MSM and the other a situational assessment of substance use.
-Dr. Khoshnood teaches a course at Yale School of Public Health entitled: "Responding to Violent Conflict: Epidemiological Methods & Public Health Interventions” which focuses on how epidemiological methods are applied to understand specific health consequences of violent conflicts, including infectious diseases, mental health, maternal/child health, and chronic health problems.
-The course has a focus on the Middle East and North Africa region.
+Kaveh Khoshnood, Ph.D. is an Associate Professor and Director of Undergraduate Studies at the Yale School of Public Health and executive committee member at Yale Council on Middle East Studies.
+He is co-founder of Yale Violence and Health Study Group and a faculty member of the Program on Conflict, Resiliency and Health at the Yale MacMillan Center.
+Dr. Khoshnood is trained as an infectious disease epidemiologist and has more than three decades of domestic and international experience in HIV prevention research among people who use drugs and other at risk populations.
+Dr. Khoshnood's research interests include: 1) epidemiology and prevention of HIV/AIDS, 2) research ethics and 3) humanitarian health.
+His projects are primarily in China, Lebanon and Bhutan.
+Dr. Khoshnood teaches courses on public health ethics and global health and is developing a new course on humanitarian health.

 Education & Training

 - MPHYale University (1989)

 - Bhutan Royal Institute of Health Sciences (RIHS) and Yale School of Public Health (YSPH) InitiativeBhutan 2012This program assist the Bhutan Royal Institute of Health Sciences with capacity building of faculty and public health research.